ManzCreations/ManzCreations-CRM/README.md

 1. Install MySQL Server on your system.
 2. Create a database for ManzCreations CRM:
    CREATE DATABASE manzCreations_crm;
-4. Import the ManzCreations CRM database schema (provided separately).
+3. Import the ManzCreations CRM database schema (provided separately).

 ### Setting Up Python

 1. Ensure Python is installed on your system.
+2. Clone the repository or download the project to your local machine.
+3. Navigate to the project directory.
-2. Install required Python packages: pip install PyQt5 pandas mysql-connector-python
+4. Install required Python packages using the `requirements.txt` file: pip install -r requirements.txt

 ### Creating an Executable from the Python Application